Low-Temperature Bonding Technology for Heterogeneous Integration and Advances in Sensors and Electronic Devices

 Speaker's Biography:

-Eiji Higurashi received the M.E. and Ph.D. degrees from Tohoku University, Sendai, Japan, in 1991 and 1999, respectively.
-He was a researcher at Nippon Telegraph and Telephone Corporation (NTT) from 1991 to 2003, an Associate Professor with The University of Tokyo from 2003 to 2019, and a team or group leader at the National Institute of Advanced Industrial Science and Technology (AIST) from 2017 to 2022.
-He has been a Professor with Tohoku University since 2022.
-He is an active member of the Japan Institute of Electronics Packaging (JIEP) and the IEEE EPS Japan Chapter and has served as the IEEE EPS Japan Chapter Chair from 2021 to 2022.
-He has served as the General Chair of the International Conference on Electronics Packaging (ICEP) from 2020 to 2021 and the General Chair of ICSJ (IEEE CPMT Symposium Japan) in 2024.
+He has been serving as the president of the Japan Institute of Electronics Packaging (JIEP) since May 2025 and a 2024-2026 elected member of the Board of Governors of the IEEE Electronics Packaging Society (EPS).
+He served as the IEEE EPS Japan Chapter Chair from 2021 to 2022, General Chair of the International Conference on Electronics Packaging (ICEP) from 2020 to 2021, and General Chair of ICSJ (IEEE CPMT Symposium Japan) in 2024.
 He has authored or co-authored more than 350 journal and conference papers.
 His current research interests include heterogeneous integration based on low-temperature bonding and its applications in future electronic devices.